DylanMeeus/springboot_jwt_blog/_posts/2016-07-30-laracon-summary-day-3.markdown

 Laracon US 2016 is actually the first Laravel Conference to be 95 percent technical talks.
 All the speakers were great and the talks were educational and insightful.

 If you are just getting started in developing Laravel 5 apps, check out our [Laravel app tutorial](https://auth0.com/blog/2016/06/23/creating-your-first-laravel-app-and-adding-authentication/).
-Need an alternative means of adding authentication and authorization to your Laravel apps?
-Sign up for a free Auth0 account and get your user authentication set up in few minutes using our [Laravel quickstarts](https://auth0.com/docs/quickstart/webapp/laravel).
+Need an alternative means of adding authentication and authorization to your Laravel apps? <a href="javascript:signup()">Sign up</a> for a free Auth0 account and get your user authentication set up in few minutes using our [Laravel quickstarts](https://auth0.com/docs/quickstart/webapp/laravel).
 Building an API using Laravel and wondering how to add authentication using JWT?
 Auth0 has got you covered.
 Check out our [Laravel API quickstarts](https://auth0.com/docs/quickstart/backend/php-laravel) to implement that in less than 10 minutes.

 Many developers are already getting their hands dirty with Laravel 5.3 using the *dev* version.
 You can also try it out and tell us what you think in the comment section!
 Hopefully, about two weeks from now, Laravel Scout, Laravel Passport, Laravel Notifications, Laravel Mailable, and Laravel 5.3 will be officially released to the public.